Dial M for Murder: Production

 After I Confess (1953), Hitchcock planned to film The Bramble Bush, based on the 1948 novel by David Duncan, as a Transatlantic Pictures production, with partner Sidney Bernstein.
 However, there were problems with the script and budget, and Hitchcock and Bernstein decided to dissolve their partnership.
 Warner Bros. allowed Hitchcock to scrap the film, and begin production on Dial M for Murder.

+According to his biographer Donald Spoto, Hitchcock was not enthusiastic about the film, and Spoto quotes Grace Kelly to the effect that "the only reason [Hitchcock] could remain calm was that he was already preparing his next picture, Rear Window".

 Mark's name was changed for the film; in the original play, he was Max Halliday.
 Actors Dawson and Williams reprise their Broadway roles as Swann/Captain Lesgate and Inspector Hubbard, respectively.

+Cummings had previously made Saboteur for Hitchcock.

 Alfred Hitchcock's cameo is a signature occurrence in most of his films.
 In Dial M for Murder, he can be seen thirteen minutes into the film, in a black-and-white reunion photograph, sitting at a banquet table among former students and faculty.

 Release

 Dial M for Murder was shot using Warner Bros.' own proprietary 3-D camera rig, the so-called All-Media Camera.
-After one preview performance on May 18 and four showings on the May 19, a Philadelphia theater manager frantically contacted the studio and said that people were staying away in droves.
+After one preview performance on May 18 and four showings on May 19, a Philadelphia theater manager frantically contacted the studio and said that people were staying away in droves.
 He asked for permission to drop the 3-D and show the film flat.

 The Philadelphia Inquirer reported on May 23 that the "first audiences proved to be a jury that could not only make up its mind, but could make it up in a hurry.
-In exhibitors' own terms, "DIAL M" literally died.
+In exhibitors' own terms, ‘DIAL M’ literally died.
 And after just four performances on Wednesday, some long-distance telephoning to report complaints, the increasing skimpiness of customers—a good many of them making no bones of their dissatisfaction—permission was given to throw away the glasses and hastily switch to the 2-D version.
 Whereupon business at the Randolph took a turn for the better."

 Dial M for Murder marked the end of the brief flirtation with 3-D films of the early 1950s.
 Hitchcock said of 3-D: "It's a nine-day wonder, and I came in on the ninth day."

 The dual-strip system was used for the February 1980 revival of the film in 3D at the York Theater in San Francisco, California.
 This revival performed so well that Warner Bros. did a limited national re-release of the film in February 1982 using Chris Condon's single-strip StereoVision 3-D system.
 The re-release included a sold-out engagement at the Detroit Institute of Arts.

 The film was shown in 3D in some UK cinemas during the summer of 2013 and in Italy at the beginning of fall of the same year.

 Warner Bros. released Dial M for Murder as a 3D Blu-ray on October 9, 2012.